 We offer a vintage ‘Voice O-Graph’ recording booth, lovingly restored to full working condition, that allows you to record a music, spoken word or comedy track direct to 45 RPM vinyl.
-It's Working!!
+There are just a few the original ones working in the world, it is a LOFI adventure to record in one, something to create a memory in.
+Recording in the Voice-O-Graph is to record on a peace of history, it is your voice cut in real time each cut is unique, with pops and crackles.
 Come on in and record directly onto a record and get an old time sounding record.

 FREQUENTLY ASKED QUESTIONS

 Please pay $15 at the counter.
 The cashier will give you a key and a special coin and they will have to hold your ID until you return the key.
 You can use the coin to start the machine.
 It takes a little while for the machine to pick up the blank record and set it down under the needle, read the light up instructions as the machine will tell you what step of the process your on.
 All in all it takes about 7 min between putting the coin in, recording your voice and the machine playing it back for you before it dispenses the 45 RPM 7".